handpoint/doc/android/androidreleasenotes.md

 ## 7.1003.0
 **Features**:

 We are introducing a new transaction type called [Pre-Authorization](androidtransactions.md#pre-auth).
-The pre-authorization feature refers to a process where a certain amount of funds is temporarily reserved or held from a customer's account before the actual payment transaction takes place.
-During the pre-authorization period the funds are reserved but not yet transferred from the cardholder's account to the merchant.
+A pre-authorization charge, also known as a pre-auth or authorization hold, is a temporary hold placed on a customer's payment card.
+It's used to verify that the account is valid and has sufficient funds to cover a pending transaction, without actually debiting the cardholder's account upfront.

+A pre-authorized transaction can be increased ([Pre-Auth Increase](androidtransactions.md#pre-auth-increase)), for example if a tab was opened and the consumer is adding new orders going above the initial pre-authorized amount.

+A pre-authorized transaction can be captured ([Pre-Auth Capture](androidtransactions.md#pre-auth-capture)) to actually debit the cardholder's account.
+Depending on the merchant category code, the capture needs to happen between 7 and 31 days after the original pre-authorization.
+If not captured the funds will be automatically released by the issuing bank.

+A pre-authorized transaction can be partially or fully released ([Pre-Auth Reversal](androidtransactions.md#pre-auth-reversal)), for example when renting a car, the pre-auth reversal allows the merchant to release the funds if the car was not damaged.

 ## 7.1002.0